Gerald Dworkin

-Gerald Dworkin (born 1937) is a professor of moral, political and legal philosophy.
+Gerald Dworkin (born 1937) is an American philosopher specializing in specializing in moral, political, and legal theory.
 He is Distinguished Professor of Philosophy Emeritus at the University of California, Davis.
 In 2016–17, he was Brady Distinguished Visiting Professor of Ethics and Civic Life at Northwestern University.
 He has written for the Stanford Encyclopedia of Philosophy.

 Early life and education

 Dworkin earned his Ph.D. at the University of California, Berkeley in 1966.